lendl-uy/pii-detection-service/README.md

-# AI 231: Machine Learning Operations (MLOps)
+# PII Detection Service

-This repository is the codebase of group 1 in the subject AI 231 2nd Sem 2023-2024
+This repository is the codebase for the implementation of a PII detection service for the subject AI 231 2nd Semester 2023-2024.

 # Contributors
 Key contributors to this repository are the following: